 If you haven’t time to make them, you could always buy from a small business rather than a huge corporation.
 Just a thought!

-I love these hand-made cards at Home of the Mall.
+I love these hand-made cards.

 Can you knit?
 Crochet?
 Sew? or Carve wood?
 Then, the sky’s the limit!
 Last year I crocheted 12 little robin bags, filled them with chocolate eggs and popped them in a decorated egg box.
 My daughter and her family were delighted with their family gift and hopefully the robins will decorate their tree for years to come.
 I forgot to take a photo last year but I’ll try and remember this Christmas. 🙂